/ Making self-service solutions accessible to people with disabilities

 Accessibility in retail, hospitality and tank shops

 Physical access to shops and restaurants has long been receiving attention, for example, in ramps or wheelchair lifts, and many shops have wheelchair checkouts with wider access.
-New self-service developments, such as self-checkouts, self-order terminals, and kiosks, have made rapid inroads into Retail and the hospitality industry.
+New self-service developments, such as self-checkouts, self-ordering kiosks, and self-service kiosks, have made rapid inroads into Retail and the hospitality industry.
 An ever-increasing number of entrepreneurs are in the process of implementing this technology.
 Many, however, are not yet sufficiently aware of the problems people with disabilities encounter when using self-service solutions.
 For wheelchair users, touchscreens, scanners, and pin machines at self-checkouts and kiosks are often inaccessible, and people with visual impairments experience problems finding the right self-checkout, operating a touchscreen, or scanning items.

 Developing and innovating for accessibility

-As a specialist in checkout, self-service, and kiosk solutions, Pan Oston considers accessibility and inclusivity essential issues.
+As a specialist in checkouts, self-service, and kiosk solutions, Pan Oston considers accessibility and inclusivity essential issues.
 The innovation process for new self-service solutions includes developing adaptations that consider accessibility as a matter of course.
 Even within existing product lines, versions have already been created with adaptations that make them easy for people with disabilities to use.

 What is Pan Oston doing to make its products accessible?